Mariia Stefiuk: Career

 Upon her graduation, she began her career as a trainee singer at the Kyiv Opera and Ballet Theater (today the National Opera of Ukraine) following her acceptance into the troupe of the capital's opera theater from 1972 before she was made a soloist in 1974.
 Stefiuk's debut was in the role of Marfa in the opera The Tsar's Bride by Nikolai Rimsky-Korsakov.
 She has also performed the roles of Maryltsya in Taras Bulba by Mykola Lysenko, the new mermaid On the Water Nymph's Easter by Mykola Leontovych, Milusha in Yaroslav The Wise by Heorhiy Maiboroda, Antonida in A Life for the Tsar by Mikhail Glinka, Violetta and Gilda in Giuseppe Verdi's La traviata, Rigoletto, Rosina in The Barber of Seville by Gioachino Rossini, Musetta in La bohème by Giacomo Puccini, Eurydice in Orfeo ed Euridice by Christoph Willibald Gluck, Marguerite de Valois in Les Huguenots by Giacomo Meyerbeer, Manon in the opera of the same name by Jules Massenet, Lucia in Lucia di Lammermoor by Gaetano Donizetti, Leila in Les pêcheurs de perles by Georges Bizet, A Girl in Into the Storm by Tikhon Khrennikov, Katerina Lvovna Izmailova in Lady Macbeth of Mtsensk by Dmitri Shostakovich, Dunyasha in The Quiet Don by Ivan Dzerzhinsky, Zerlina in Don Giovanni by Wolfgang Amadeus Mozart and Parasya in The Fair at Sorochyntsi by Modest Mussorgsky.

 She went on tour in countries such as Australia, Cuba, England, Germany, Japan and the United States among other countries.
 Stefiuk's works have been recorded on CDs, and she has also appeared on television films such as in the film-opera Natalka Poltavka.
 She has recorded the works of Johann Sebastian Bach, Giulio Caccini, Luigi Cherubini, George Frideric Handel, Mykola Kolessa, Anatoliy Kos-Anatolsky, Mykola Lysenko, Mozart, Sergei Rachmaninoff, Levko Revutsky, Yakiv Stepovy, Kyrylo Stetsenko, Pyotr Ilyich Tchaikovsky, J. R. R. Tolkien and Verdi among others as well as performing Ukrainian folk songs.
 She took part in the 1986 Wiesbaden Music Festival and the 1987 Dresden Music Festival.
 Stefiuk has taught in the department of solo singing at the Petro Tchaikovsky National Music Academy of Ukraine since 2000.
 Such students she has taught include the operatic singer Oksana Dyka.
 From 2003, Stefiuk served as the chairperson of the jury of vocalists of the international competition named after Mykola Lysenko.
-She unsuccessful stood for election to the Verkhovna Rada in the 2002 Ukrainian parliamentary election.
+She unsuccessfully stood for election to the Verkhovna Rada in the 2002 Ukrainian parliamentary election.
 Stefiuk became a member of the Supervisory Board of the Odesa Opera and Ballet Theatre in 2009, and she was on the Committee on the Taras Shevchenko National Award of Ukraine from 2010 to 2016.